Money-Making Guides

 Base crop reference

-Use as recurring cashflow rather than one fixed daily-profit promise.
+Use Blueberries as recurring cashflow rather than a fixed daily-profit promise.

 Wiki-listed Blueberry mechanics: Summer crop with regrowth and multiple berries per harvest; values vary by quality and profession.